amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 The door is locked and is made of metal with a circular window at head level.

 Inside is a table and chair at the eyepiece of the telescope.
 On the table is a star chart labeled "Aloran Quadrant".
-It has four constellations on it, "The Dragon", "Mother Gith", "Annam",
+It has four constellations on it, "The Dragon", "Mother Gith", "Annam", and "Void?" accompanied with a small journal entry written by Ysaldan.

+In a corner of this room there is another small altar to Harmonia.
+This one lacks a Harmonium crystal.

+There is also a small cot in another corner of the room.

+Against the wall between the cot and the altar is a row of